AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ## Experimental Methods

 ### Filter Shelf Length Tests
+  These tests were ran in order to test the upflow reach of sand during backwash.
+A tube was used to simulate the channel sand would go up a filter shelf so we could test our hypothesis of required shelf length to prevent sand from going out of the filter holes.
+For this experiment, a larger side tube diameter was preferable to better simulate the channel size between filter shelves.
 #### Experiment: 1" and 1/8"
 1. First a mock filter was constructed using a 1" clear PVC pipe; in this pipe an angle hole was drilled at 45 degrees from the vertical around 5 inches from the top of the pipe.
 Into this hole, a small length of 1/8" tubing cut on one end to an angle of 45 degrees was inserted and glued.
 See Figure 1 above for an image of the apparatus.
 2. Dry sand was poured from the top into the apparatus to see if dry sand would move up the outlet tube when the sand level was two inches above the angled outlet.
 It did not.